pauleveritt/pauleveritt.github.io/src/productive/running/list_of_todos/index.rst

 List of Todos
 =============

-- Use this as an excuse to show the Python Console
+- Use this as an excuse to show the Python Console *and* Console

 - Add a global todos list with a few entries